wolearyc/ramannoodle/docs/source/io.rst

 Interfacing with first-principles software
 ==========================================

-Ramannoodle includes routines for reading and writing files used by quantum chemistry software.
+Ramannoodle includes functions for reading and writing files used by quantum chemistry software.
 Currently, ramannoodle only supports VASP.
 We hope to include community-contributed interfaces with other codes in future versions.

 IO
 ---